sineplay/bookyah/README.md

 ## Optimizations

 This thing has no optimizations yet.
-I kinda just finished a functioniong app at the time of writing this README.
+I kinda just finished a functioning app at the time of writing this README.
 Stay tuned.

 ## Prerequesites